janmarkuslanger/tabby/README.md

 ## Need help or you need a feature?

-If you need some help to get started of have an issue?
+If you need some help to get started or you have an issue?
 Create an issue or write me jan-markus@gmx.de

 ## Install